-REPORT OF THE EXTERNAL CONSULTANTS ON THE PERFORMANCE OF THE BOARD OF DIRECTORS OF VERITAS KAPITAL ASSURANCE PLC ("VERITAS") FOR THE YEAR ENDED 31ST DECEMBER 2019
+REPORT ON THE PERFORMANCE OF THE BOARD OF DIRECTORS OF VERITAS KAPITAL ASSURANCE PLC FOR THE YEAR 31st DECEMBER 2021

-In line with the provisions of Section 2.1c (ii) of the National Insurance Commission (NAICOM) Implementation Guidelines for Corporate Governance, 2019 ("the NAICOM Code"), Section 15.6 of the Securities Exchange Commission (SEC) Code of Corporate Governance, and Section 15.1 of the Nigerian Code of Corporate Governance (NCCG), DCSL Corporate Services Limited was appointed to undertake an appraisal of the Board of Directors of Veritas Kapital Assurance Plc ("Veritas") for the year-ended 31st December 2019.
-The appraisal entailed a review of the Company's corporate and statutory documents, the Minutes of Board and Board Committee meetings, policies and other ancillary documents made available to us.
+Pursuant to the provisions of Section 2.1c(ii) of the National Insurance Commission (NAICOM) Implementation Guidelines for Corporate Governance ("NAICOM Guidelines"), Guideline 9 of the Securities and Exchange Commission (SEC) Corporate Governance Guidelines ("SCGG") and Principle 14.1 of the Nigerian Code of Corporate Governance, 2018 ("NCCG 2018"), DCSL Corporate Services Limited was appointed by Veritas Kapital Assurance Plc ("Veritas Kapital") to carry out an evaluation of the performance of its Board of Directors for the year-ended December 31, 2021.
+The appraisal entailed a review of the Company's corporate and statutory documents, the minutes of Board meetings, policies and other ancillary documents made available to us.
 We also administered Board and Peer Review Surveys to the Directors.

-The essence of the review was to ascertain the level of the Board's compliance with corporate governance practices with particular reference to the provisions of the NAICOM and SEC Codes and the NCCG and covered the following seven key corporate governance themes:
+The essence of the review was to ascertain the level of the Board's compliance with corporate governance practices with reference to the provisions of the NAICOM Guidelines, the SCGG and the NCCG 2018 and covered the following seven key corporate governance themes:

-- 1. Board Structure and Composition
+- Board Structure and Composition

-- 2. Strategy and Planning
+- · Strategy and Planning

-- 3. Board Operations and Effectiveness
+- Board Operations and Effectiveness

-- 4. Measuring and Monitoring of Performance
+- Measuring and Monitoring Performance

-- 5. Risk Management and Compliance
+- Risk Management and Compliance

-- 6. Corporate Citizenship; and
+- Corporate Citizenship; and

-- 7. Transparency and Disclosure.
+- Transparency and Disclosure.